jlukic/vax-butler/README.md

 [vaccinebutler.com](https://www.vaccinebutler.com)

-> Note: This code is not currently ready for use.
-I'm aiming to finalize before April 4 in anticipation of the 16+ vaccine availability.
+> Note: There may be multiple rapid updates to this tool in the next few days.
+Be sure to update your bookmarklet regularly to have the latest up to date code.

 # Vaccine Butler